After you have incorporated a Singapore company, you will need to hire employees, both local and foreign, to work for

 Refusal to Accept Resignation

-According to Singapore EA, Section 108, an employee has the right to resign at any time by serving the required notice period or compensating the employer monetarily in-lieu of notice.
-Failure by the employer to allow the employee to leave the employment is a punishable offense by a fine not exceeding S$5,000 or imprisonment up to six months or both.
+According to Singapore EA, Section 108, an employee has the right to resign at any time by serving the required notice period or compensating the employer monetarily in lieu of notice.
+Failure by the employer to allow the employee to leave the employment is a punishable offense by a fine not exceeding S$5,000 or imprisonment for up to six months or both.

 Tax Clearance for Foreign Employees

 It is the employer’s responsibility to ensure that every non-citizen foreign employee pays all his or her due taxes on cessation of employment with the employer in Singapore or he/she plans to leave Singapore for more than three months.
-The employer must notify the Inland Revenue Authority of Singapore at least one month prior to the non-citizen employee leaving your employment and seek tax clearance from the Authority.
+The employer must notify the Inland Revenue Authority of Singapore at least one month prior to the non-citizen employee leaving their employment and seek tax clearance from the Authority.